Meet Our Orchestra Board Members

 Sharon Jones hails from Portsmouth, Virginia.
 She started piano studies at the age 9 and started cello age 12.
 She played in junior high and high school string orchestras and attended All-State and regional orchestras where she had the honor of playing under the baton of Aaron Copland.
 Sharon is a charter member of Bay Area Youth Symphony and was awarded a music scholarship for lessons with cellist Janet Kriner.
 Ms. Jones attended West Virginia University and Wheaton College (Illinois) Conservatory of Music, where she earned her Bachelor’s of Music in Cello Performance.
 Her undergraduate cello teacher was Mr. David Szepessy.
 She is a member of Mu Phi Epsilon.
 She is an alumnus of the Eastern Music Festival, Greensboro, North Carolina for three summers where she studied cello with Owen Carman, Nancy Stensen, and Jonathan Catchings.
 In her free time, Sharon enjoys singing in the choir and playing for worship services at St. Barnabas’ Episcopal Church, Trinity Episcopal Church, St. John’s United Methodist Church, and Hope Lutheran Church in Annandale, Virginia.
 Ms. Jones has performed with the Georgetown Symphony Orchestra, the Arlington Forest United Methodist Church Orchestra, the Prelude Chamber Ensemble, The Hollin Hall Band, and the VA Medical Music Group.
 She is a charter member of The Annandale Strings.

-Andrew Johnston has been playing bass with the NVCC Annandale Symphony Orchestra since 2009.
+Andrew Johnston has been playing bass with the NOVA Symphony Orchestra since 2009.
 While a member of the orchestra, Andrew was also the principal bassist for the Annual Cappies Galla at the J.F.K.
 Center for the Performing Arts from 2010–2014.
 In 2013, he attended the Senior Regional Orchestra and was a first alternate for the State Orchestra.
 Along with being a classical bassist, Andrew was the principal Jazz bassist at his high school.
 In 2014, he pursued his interests in Jazz at the University of Virginia, where he was the principal Jazz bassist for 2 years.

 Mitch Bassman is a native of Virginia.
 He started playing the piano as a toddler, began formal piano lessons at age eight, and continued throughout high school.
 Mitch began study of the clarinet at age thirteen.
 He then added other woodwinds, brass, and percussion instruments during the next few years.
-Mitch earned a B.S. degree in Mathematics from Duke University and an M.S. in Computer Science, with Ph.D. studies from the University of North Carolina at Chapel Hill.
+Mitch earned a B.S. degree in Mathematics from Duke University and an M.S. in Computer Science, with Ph.D. studies, from the University of North Carolina at Chapel Hill.
 He is a charter member of the Durham (North Carolina) Symphony Orchestra and served as co-principal clarinetist.
-Mitch is the principal clarinetist and occasional guest conductor of the NOVA-Annandale Symphony.
+In addition to being the woodwind section leader, Mitch is the principal clarinetist and occasional guest conductor of the NOVA Symphony Orchestra.
 He joined the orchestra in January 1996 after fifteen years of performing with the George Mason University Symphony Orchestra.
-He has been heard frequently on multiple woodwinds in close to 200 musical show productions all around the Washington area and occasionally he plays alto saxophone in jazz bands.
+He has been heard frequently on multiple woodwinds in more than 200 musical show productions all around the Washington area and occasionally he plays saxophone in jazz bands.
 Mitch has been the music director of the choir at Congregation Adat Reyim in Springfield since founding it in 1983.
 His career in the information technology field supported his active music habit for many years.
-Since retiring from that non-musical day job in 2013, he has increased his music activities and has accepted the responsibility of being the music director of local theater productions.
+Since retiring from that non-musical day job in 2013, he has increased his music activities and has accepted the responsibility of being the music director of several local theater productions.